 Dance was my exercise.
 My escape.
 My solace.

 I lived in Toronto, within minutes of salsa socials and studios.
 I was a single working mom with a live-in nanny for my then one- and three-year-old kids.
 When they went to sleep, I went dancing, five nights a week.

 It was as if I had another life: Working by day, dancing by night.
 No matter how badly I felt, all my stress disappeared on the dance floor.
 Dance changed everything in my mind and body.

-Now, I’m recently separated and I’ve added salsa back to my dance repertoire.
+Now separated and single again, I’ve added salsa back to my dance repertoire.
 I love moving to the beat of Latin music.
 I needed something uplifting to take my mind off the loneliness and despair, so I’m dancing at least three times a week.

 Dance has become part of my therapy; it’s helped heal my racing mind and empty heart.

-It’s wonderful to be part of a dance community – we’re all vaccinated and masked – and it’s become a “date” night with myself.
+It’s wonderful to be part of a dance community and it’s become a “date” night with myself.
 I can find classes and social dances almost any night of the week.

 But here’s what I realized: I’m always drawn to a dance that represents exactly what I’m working on within myself and how I connect with others.